lucidrains/DALLE2-pytorch/README.md

 - [ ] extend diffusion head to use diffusion-gan (potentially using lightweight-gan) to speed up inference
 - [ ] bring in cross-scale embedding from iclr paper https://github.com/lucidrains/vit-pytorch/blob/main/vit_pytorch/crossformer.py#L14
 - [ ] figure out if possible to augment with external memory, as described in https://arxiv.org/abs/2204.11824
+- [ ] test out grid attention in cascading ddpm locally, decide whether to keep or remove

 ## Citations